[{{{type}}}] {{{reason}}}

 By Lynn Janes

-The Cobre Consolidated School Board held a regular meeting on August 26, 2024.
+The Cobre Consolidated School Board held a regular meeting on September 23, 2024.
+The meeting took place at Snell Middle School.
 Board members in attendance included Gabriella Begay, Gilbert Guadiana, David Terrazas, Angelina Hardin, and Emmarie Heredia.
 Superintendent Michael Koury also attended.

 By Roger Lanse